BlogDestinationsWalking Holidays in the Italian Alps: Scenic Adventures for the 50+ Traveller

 3. Lake Garda: Alpine Meets Mediterranean

-If you love variety, Lake Garda (and the Italian Lakes in general) is the perfect base.
+If you love variety, Lake Garda (and the Italian Lakes walking tours in general) is the perfect base.
 Gentle lakeside walks blend with higher-altitude trails, offering the chance to mix relaxing strolls with rewarding viewpoints.
 The region is also known for its citrus groves, olive oil, and vineyard visits.

 4. South Tyrol: Where Cultures Converge